 The test duration is 3 hours and will be conducted in a single section.
 There will also be an additional 15-minute tutorial prior to the start of the test.
 Candidates will also need to accept a non-disclosure agreement (NDA) before beginning the test.

-The tutorial provides a series of screens that will orient you to the computer-based DNB-CET.
+The tutorial provides a series of screens that will orient you to the computer based DNB-CET.
 This will give you an opportunity to try the various features, including how to navigate between questions, review them, select, de-select, change and mark responses etc. The tutorial has a total duration of 15 minutes and candidates are advised to go through it entirely before starting the actual test.
 At the end of the tutorial, candidates will be asked to accept a non-disclosure agreement (NDA) before beginning the test.
-For a similar preview, candidates can take a tour of the Practice Test which will be available on NBE website at www.natboard.edu.in/CET
+For a similar preview, candidates can take a tour of the Demo Test which will be available on NBE website at www.natboard.edu.in/CET

-DNB-CET.
+The Demo Test is a sample computer-based test that is intended to familiarise candidates with the navigation and functionality of the DNBCET.
 It includes a tutorial on using the various features of the test like moving between screens, selecting, de-selecting, marking and reviewing responses etc., as well as some sample questions which will allow candidates to try out these features.
 Note that these sample questions are not representative of the content of difficulty level of the actual test.